Martina99188/DevOpsMobileAplicationDevelopment/README.md

   * **CorrespondencesDeploy**

-The file contains all information about the repository and the commits taken into account for the Deploy phase.
+The file contains all information about the repository and the commits considered for the Deploy phase.

   * **CorrespondencesTest**

-The file contains all information about the repository and the commits taken into account for the Test phase.
+The file contains all information about the repository and the commits considered for the Test phase.

 * **Q2**
   * **Q2_BoxPlot.py**